iodiqy/my-digital-garden/_notes/Diagnosis of tuberculosis.md

 ## Case 3: Acute disseminated tuberculosis
 ![2022110275.png](2022110275.png)
 - This is acute process because spots are separated and very small in size.
-	- These little spots will form bigger structures which will be in chronic processes.;
+	- These little spots will form bigger structures which will be in chronic processes.

 ## Case 4: Tuberculoma